Updated September 2, 2021.

 This flu season is particularly complicated because the U.S. is still fighting to control the spread of COVID-19.
 Both the flu and COVID-19 are contagious respiratory illnesses, but are caused by different viruses.
 COVID-19 is caused by the novel coronavirus called SARS-CoV-2, while the flu is caused by various strains of influenza viruses.
-As both viruses cause many of the same symptoms and are transmitted via close personal contact and through respiratory droplets, it can be difficult to distinguish one from the other.
+As both viruses cause many of the same symptoms and are transmitted via close personal contact and small particles in the air, it can be difficult to distinguish one from the other.
 There are a few differences though.
 First, with COVID-19, symptoms typically tend to appear two to fourteen days after exposure, whereas with the flu, symptoms usually develop one to four days after infection.
-Additionally, COVID-19 is believed to be more contagious and involved in more superspreading events than the flu.
+Additionally, COVID-19 is believed to be more contagious than the flu and involved in more “superspreading events” where one person infects many others.
+Likewise, people with COVID-19 may be contagious for longer than those with the flu.
 The symptoms of COVID and flu largely overlap except you may experience loss of taste or smell with COVID, but the rest of the symptoms are often indistinguishable without a test.
-Another big key difference is that an annual vaccine may protect you from the flu, whereas a vaccine for COVID-19 is still in development.
-The flu may also be treated with antiviral drugs for people at high risk for harm from the flu.
-Meanwhile, no drugs have been approved by the FDA to treat mild cases of COVID-19.
+The flu may also be treated with antiviral drugs for people at high risk for complications from the flu.
+Meanwhile, no drugs have been approved by the FDA to treat mild cases of COVID-19 in low-risk individuals.
 Read more about the similarities and differences between the flu and COVID-19 here.

 Is COVID-19 more dangerous than the flu?

 Flu and COVID-19 can both cause serious illness and complications that may result in hospitalization and death.
-While current data suggests COVID-19 to be more deadly than the seasonal flu, much is still unknown about the virus and thus, it is too early to draw definitive conclusions.
+While current data suggests COVID-19 to be more deadly than the seasonal flu, more research is needed to confirm this.
 The death rate for COVID-19 varies by location, age, and the presence of underlying health conditions.
 It’s hard for scientists and public health officials to arrive at one singular mortality rate, given the number of people who have contracted the virus is still largely unknown.
-Though children may not be at higher risk of catching either flu or COVID-19, research is showing that healthy children are at higher risk of complications from flu than COVID-19.
-Meanwhile, infants and children with underlying medical conditions are at increased risk of severe illness from both viruses.
-Kids with COVID-19 are also at higher risk of Pediatric Multisystem Inflammatory Syndrome, which is very likely rare.
+Children with underlying medical conditions are at increased risk of severe illness from both viruses.
+Kids with COVID-19 are also at higher risk of Pediatric Multisystem Inflammatory Syndrome, which is rare.
 As both the flu and COVID-19 can be fatal, we should all do our part to help reduce transmission of both viruses to help protect the most vulnerable and to prevent overwhelming our healthcare system.

 Can my child get the flu and COVID-19 at the same time?

 As the flu and COVID-19 are caused by different viruses, it is possible to have both respiratory illnesses at the same time.
-Public health officials do not yet know how common or likely coinfection is or how dangerous it may be.
-With so much unknown, it is especially important for your child to get a flu shot this year to better protect them and your loved ones.
+Public health officials are still trying to understand how common this is Given the possibility of coinfection, it is especially important for your child to get a flu shot this year to better protect them and your loved ones.